kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Hyperparameters

-Hyperparameters shape behavior.
+Hyperparameters shape behavior
-They are not learned automatically.
+They are not learned automatically
 Search guides selection

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.